Graduation Rates

 The degree requirements include:

-• A cumulative 3.0 grade point average or better and a record of all D forms (1-6) and successful completion of all required Fieldwork I, Fieldwork II and the doctoral capstone
+• Cumulative 2.75 grade point average or better and successful completion of all required Fieldwork I and Fieldwork II experiences.

-• Successful completion of required total credits, including fieldwork and the doctoral capstone credits, within the designated time allowed and according to degree requirements
+• Successful completion of required total credits, including fieldwork credits, within the designated time (see below).

-• Acceptable professional behaviors that are necessary for the practice of occupational therapy as outlined in the OTD Student Handbook
+• Acceptable professional behaviors that are necessary for the practice of occupational therapy as outlined in the Student Handbook.

 Commencement

 Program in Occupational Therapy recognition ceremonies take place in May.
 Students are encouraged to participate in the morning Danforth Campus May Commencement Ceremony.
 Names of graduating students will appear in the Danforth Campus graduation program the following May if all requirements have been fulfilled by December.
-The actual degree is awarded in December following successful completion of fieldwork and/or apprenticeship.
+The actual degree for OTD graduates is awarded in August following successful completion of fieldwork and/or capstone.
+The actual degree for MSOT graduates is awarded in December following successful completion of fieldwork.
 After the student has successfully completed the required Fieldwork and doctoral capstone experiences and all financial responsibility to the University is satisfied, the diploma will be issued and mailed.

 Close Get Started Panel